davestewart/extension-bus/README.md

   // warns in the console (unless error is "no_response") and returns null
   onError: 'warn',

-  // rejects the error, and should be handled by try/catch or .catch(err)
+  // rejects a BusError object, and should be handled by try/catch or .catch(err)
   onError: 'reject',

-  // custom function (i.e. log / warn) and returns null
+  // custom function, from which you can return a value
-  onError: (request, response, error) => { ... },
+  onError: (request: BusRequest, response: BusResponse, error: Bus) => { ... },
 })
 ```